ninotsanka/credential-recovery1/README.md

 </p>

 <p>
-After validation runs, select the <b>Create</b> button at the bottom of the page.
+<b>1.6</b>After validation runs, select the <b>Create</b> button at the bottom of the page.
 Deployment should take 2-3 minutes.
 </p>
 <br />

 <p>
-Create a remote desktop connection to the virtual machine.
+<b>1.7</b>Create a remote desktop connection to the virtual machine.
 These directions tell you how to connect to your VM from a Mac computer.
 On a Windows computer, follow <a href="https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal"><b>Connect to virtual machine</b></a> steps.
 </p>

 <p>